 The OLED uses an SSD0303 and gives you many interface options including parallel, SPI and i2c.
 The pinout of the OLED can be found on page 44 of that datasheet as well as the leaflet included with the pack of assorted displays.
 The OLED is also easily dimmable through software commands, unlike some OLEDs which require modification.

 Use of an adapter board like the one shown in the photo (search for 'tft to dip' on eBay) is essential if you want to use the display on breadboard or stripboard - you can't just solder jumper wires to the connections and bend them to fit in a breadboard since the connections are fragile and you will break them if you do this.
-This is another reason to inspect the displays before buying the bag - the displays are just floating around in the bag so the fragile connector could get damaged on another display.

 Note: These OLED Displays are very vulnerable to screen burn (particularly on the brighter settings), unlike the Winstar OLEDs sold by Rev-Ed.
 Running the clock demo for more than a few minutes on the bright setting or a few weeks on the dimmest setting will cause visible screen burn-in.